 This was a daytime fireball, and NASA estimates the mass at entry to be aroung 70 kilograms.
 After atmospheric ablation, we estimate there could be as much as 15kg of meteorite material on the ground.
 Check back here for details and search maps, which you can download to Google Earth, before they are released to the public.

-One of the early finds was a 180 gram Typically, meteoroids breaks apart during flight through the atmosphere.
-Much of the material evaporates in a process called ablation, leaving only small stones to find.
-Occaisionally, large meteor events can... found broken after hitting the road surface, along Highway 98.
-This large fragment was found by Matt Stream and Roberto Vargas.
-The Stream-Vargas team began their hunt on Sunday, May 1st, and were lucky to find a very nice chondrite on their first day of hunting.
+One of the earliest finds so far is a 150 gram fragment found along Highway 98, by the Roberto Vargas.
+Roberto Vargas and Matt Stream began their hunt on Sunday, May 1st, and were lucky to find a very nice chondrite on their first day of hunting.
 The meteorite material appears to be ordinary chondrite, possible LL type.
-Other teams are searching as well, and at least one fragment was found a day earlier, along highway.
+Other teams are searching as well, and rumor has it that a larger fragment was also found along the highway.

 The author and founder of Strewnify.com, an automotive controls engineer, with a passion for physics.

 Hancock, Michigan, USA | firstname.lastname@example.org | +1 586 709 5888